Rehab Resources

 Discuss below

 Every day is an opportunity for recovery.
 Don't miss a single day.
-I'll provide you the tools & knowledge for faster speech & language recovery

 Clay Nichols

-For over 20 years, Clay has helped patients, caregivers and speech pathologists with speech & language software.
+For 3 decades, Clay has helped patients, caregivers and speech pathologists with & language softwspeech are.
 He shares the tips & tricks he's picked up along the way.
+He is not a speech therapst.
+Consult your speech therapist regarding any tips you read anywhere, including the Rehab Resources.